luizbgomide/sovereign/spells.md

 If they perform any vigorous physical action save movement they incur two points of damage per caster level from the effects of the curse, damage which can be suffered no more than once per round by a target.

 A creature may spend its Main Action to attempt a Physical save to throw off the curse, but on a failure, the curse remains for the rest of the Turn.
-If the creature has fewer hit dice than the caster has levels, a single failed save means the curse lasts indefinitely, until dispelled or until the caster releases them.
+If the creature has fewer HD than the caster has levels, a single failed save means the curse lasts indefinitely, until dispelled or until the caster releases them.

 #### Fear
 A wave of numbing terror sweeps over all enemies of the caster within forty feet.